 Understanding the Stock Market Basics for Beginners: Are you feeling caught up in the stock market frenzy where literally everyone you know has begun speaking in market jargon?
 This is a position I too found myself in a few years back.

 Don’t worry as we have decided to cover some basics in order to get your foot in the door.
 This article covers the stock market basic topics like What are shares, why are they issued, why are they bought by us, and more.
-Keep Reading!
+Keep Reading to explore more on the stock market for beginners!

 1. What are Shares?